tvooo/tp2/workshopresults.md

 # Workshops and Design Experiments

-This chapter describes the different workshops and experiments that I conducted in the course of the thesis project.
+This chapter describes the different experiments that I conducted in the course if the thesis project.

-## Pre-experiment --- \todo[Video-tracking bicycle sociability]

-\todo[Insert stuff from research plan]

-## Workshop --- What moves the Malmö bicycling community?

 In order to identify the purpose of each experiment, I use the model suggested by @prototypes.

 In order to get a general understanding of the bicycling culture in Malmö, as well as to learn about bicyclists' understanding of \phenomenon, I conducted a workshop at the beginning of the project phase.
 This section describes the workshop structure, tasks, and outcomes.